shanmorton-bootcamp/aws-bootcamp-cruddur-2023/journal/week1.md

 ```

 You can run a "docker compose up" if you right click on the file.
 There are several options for action there as well.

+I'm having an issue with the front end not running.
+I can go back into the frontend and run the npm i, then restart my containers then it'll work.
+Need to watch from about 1/2 way to the end again.